abhishekprakash256/ML-Stack/Hands_on_mahine_learning/Notes/ch-4.md

 **Increasing a model’s complexity will typically increase its variance and reduce its bias.
 Conversely, reducing a model’s complexity increases its bias and reduces its variance.
 This is why it is called a tradeoff.**

+**As we saw in Chapters 1 and 2, a good way to reduce overfitting is to regularize the model (i.e., to constrain it): the fewer degrees of freedom it has, the harder it will be for it to overfit the data.
+For example, a simple way to regularize a polynomial model is to reduce the number of polynomial degrees.**

+**For a linear model, regularization is typically achieved by constraining the weights of the model.
+We will now look at Ridge Regression, Lasso Regression, and Elastic Net, which implement three different ways to constrain the weights.**

+***Ridge Regression* (also called *Tikhonov regularization*) is a regularized version of Lin‐ ear Regression: a *regularization term* equal to *α*∑*n* *θ*2 is added to the cost function.**

+***i*=1 *i**
+**\* This forces the learning algorithm to not only fit the data but also keep the model**

+**weights as small as possible.
+Note that the regularization term should only be added to the cost function during training.
+Once the model is trained, you want to evaluate the model’s performance using the unregularized performance measure.**